School / Prep

 ENSEGID field schools

-1st year field schools
+First -year field schools

-Field schools and2nd year projects
+Field schools andsecond -year projects

-3rd year field schools
+Third -year field schools

 (ENSMAC-Bordeaux INP, ENSGTI, ENSI Poitiers, ISA BTP, ENSIL-ENSCI)

-(EOST, ENSG and Polytech Sorbonne).
+(EOST, ENSG, and Polytech Sorbonne).

 Objectives